SilverBright/Amazon_Charts/README.md

 Press [2] to see a list of the top 20 books sold in non-fiction.
 Type "exit" to exit the program.

+Note: Pressing any other key will display an error message and promt the user to make a correct entry.

 Users will see a list of the following attributes, for each book:

 - Ranking (in order of #1 to #20)